The Placebo of Prayer

-Before moving on, I’m sure you’re aware of the adage that every prayer is answered by YES, NO, or WAIT.
+I’m sure you’re aware of the adage that every prayer is answered by YES, NO, or WAIT.
 The deck is stacked to protect the efficacy of prayer.
 Every outcome is covered and the power of prayer cannot be impugned.
 Clearly this is a bullshit man-made construct, but that’s another rant for another day.

 Intellectual honesty time.
 You and I both know that those who pray for god to give or guide favor while also acting to that end are hedging their bet.
 You and I both know that deep down inside they’re well aware that their prayers will likely fall on deaf ears.
 Faith has it’s limits, and it would appear that NO and WAIT are it.
 And this is where the argument is again crushed by its own weight.

 If you’re hedging your bet through other means, where’s the placebo?
 I don’t know about you, but I’ve been part of a clinical trial.
 One of the prerequisites is that you do nothing else that could possibly interfere with either the medical effect (should you blindly get the drug) or the placebo effect (if you don’t).
 I mean, isn’t that the point?
-Too see if the placebo works on its on accord?
+Too see if the placebo works on its own accord?
 Um, hello?
 This is why we have the damn thing in the first place.

 Placebo (in Latin) means “I shall please.”
 The whole point of a placebo is to please in the absence of the real thing.
 So if you’re getting the real thing, whether it’s coming from doctors or therapists or financial advisors or whatever, then the any potential placebo effect is moot.
 If there’s an overriding action then you’re negating the whole thing.